crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Unlike malicious hackers, professional ethical hackers adhere to formalized codes of conduct, often outlined by organizations such as the EC-Council (International Council of E-Commerce Consultants), Offensive Security, and (ISC)².

-This segment focuses on **professional ethical hacking ethics** within three industry domains: industry certifications and training authorities, professional associations, and Industry standards/guidelines.

-First, the discussion sheds light on key professional ethical hacking ethics of ethical hackers and information security professionals within industry certifications and training authorities: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
+This segment focuses on professional ethical hacking ethics within three industry domains: industry certifications and training authorities, professional associations, and Industry standards/guidelines.
+First, the discussion sheds light on key professional ethical hacking ethics of ethical hackers and information security professionals within industry certifications and training authorities: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, and ISACA Code of Professional Ethics.

-Second, the discussion sheds light on key professional ethical hacking ethics of ethical hackers and information security professionals within professional associations codes and industry standards/guidelines: Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
-Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.
+Second, the discussion sheds light on key professional ethical hacking ethics of ethical hackers and information security professionals within professional associations codes and industry standards/guidelines: Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, and IEEE code of conduct; industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, and PCI DSS Penetration Testing Guidance.

 **Industry certifications and training authorities**

-This segment explores what are the professional ethics and values of an ethical hacker, and how are they defined by these authoritative sources?
+This segment explores what are the key professional ethics and values of an ethical hacker, and how are they defined by these authoritative sources?
 The following two tables summarize the key findings.

-The following table shows how the core ethical principles are formally mandated by the major bodies that certify ethical hackers.
+Table 1 shows how the core ethical principles are formally mandated by the major bodies that certify ethical hackers.
 The Clarifying Comments focus on why each theme is a key component of professional ethics.

 **Table 1: Professional ethics as defined by industry certifications and training authorities**